rschoon/simplerouter/docs/index.rst

 simplerouter
 ============

-simplerouter is an expansion of DIY framework described in the WebOB documentation.
+simplerouter is an expansion of the DIY framework described in the WebOB documentation.

 Quick Example